dell-research-harvard/HomoglyphsCJK/README.md

 HomoglyphsCJK
 =====

-An efficient and useful tool to fuzzy match Japanese, Korean, Simplified Chinese or Traditional Chinese words, particular useful for OCRed text record linkage.
+An efficient and useful tool to fuzzy match Japanese, Korean, Simplified Chinese or Traditional Chinese words.

 ## Installation
 ```